Backend

 For managing i18n files consult Internationalization (i18n).

-Check the Dummy data generator for generating dummy data.
+Check the Dummy data for generating dummy data.

 Take a look at django extensions, a collection of custom extensions and commands: